flokosiol/kirby-redirect/README.md

 ## Customization

-If you like, you can copy and paste the blurprint from `site/plugin/redirect/blueprints/redirect.yml` to `site/blueprints/redirect.yml` to adjust the text or add some translations.
+If you like, you can copy and paste the blueprint from `site/plugin/redirect/blueprints/redirect.yml` to `site/blueprints/redirect.yml` to adjust the text or add some translations.

 **But please make sure not to change the keys of the fields.**